 « La Boudeuse » is a three-masted schooner build almost a hundred years ago in Holland.
 Initially used as a commercial vessel in the Baltic and North seas, it became a Swedish training ship shortly after the Second World War.
-In 2003, it was reregistered under the French flag when it was bought by Patrice Franceschi, who then spent an entire year transforming it into an adventure and exploration ship in a shipyard in Brittany.
+In 2003, it was bought and brought to France by Patrice Franceschi, who then spent an entire year transforming it into an adventure and exploration ship.

 The captain of « La Boudeuse » and the project initiator is Patrice Franceschi, sailor, writer, explorer, member of the French Society of the Philosophy of Science and Honorary President of the Society of French Explorers…